electric-sql/pglite/docs/benchmarks.md

 ## Run the benchmarks yourself

-We have a hosted version of the benchmarks runner:
+We have a hosted version of the benchmark runners that you can run yourself:

 - <a href="./benchmark/" target="_blank">Benchmark using the SQLite benchmark suite</a>
 - <a href="./benchmark/rtt.html" target="_blank">Benchmark round-trim-time for CRUD queries</a>